-Tackle your to-do list and get down to business in these cosy cafes serving excellent coffee, tasty refreshments, and most importantly, free Internet!
+Tackle your to-do list and get down to business in these cosy Hong Kong cafés with free WiFi

 Any laptop warrior will attest – slow and spotty WiFi is the absolute worst.
 That’s why we’ve put together a list of tried-and-tested tea shops and cafes in Hong Kong (and coworking spaces if you prefer a friendly working environment) where their WiFi is as strong as their coffee.
 Let’s face it – whether you’re a digital nomad catching up on emails, a freelancer scheduling a client meeting, or just an Insta-fiend needing to post those #caffeinefix pics – free WiFi is a 21st century essential.
 Plug in and get to work at these cafes with free WiFi.

-With branches in Central, Sai Ying Pun and Wan Chai, NOC Coffee is named one of the best coffee shops for design lovers.
+With branches across town, NOC Coffee is constantly named one of the best coffee shops for design lovers.
 We’re obsessed with its all white interiors and concrete walls!
 NOC Coffee also serves a wide array of coffees, caffeinated drinks and breakfast and lunch food items, so you won’t get bored writing your proposal or your term paper.
+Along with the great coffee, you can expect an equally impressive WiFi signal at all of their outlets.

 Call yourself a design enthusiast?
 Then Nodi at Tom Dixon is the perfect place to get inspired.
 Set above the incredible Tom Dixon showroom on Hollywood Road, Nodi Cafe is an interiors enthusiast’s dream, outfitted in a stunning selection of Tom Dixon chairs, tables, and even coffee mugs.
 Settle yourself down as you soak in the design of the place, order a perfectly made latte to get buzzing with energy and really let your creativity flow.
 The free WiFi is great, but don’t blame us if you’re tempted to make a purchase for yourself after a few hours stationed there.